-Within layers, mixing regime was the next factor explaining differences in community composition (Figure 2).
+Within layers, mixing regime also explained differences in community composition (Figure 2, Table S2).
 Clustering by mixing regime was significant by PERMANOVA in both epilimnia and hypolimnia samples (r2 = 0.20 and r2 = 0.22, respectively, and p = 0.001 in both groups).
-Lake was a strong factor explaining community composition, with significant cluster in epilimnia (p = 0.001, r2 = 0.34) and hypolimnia (p = 0.001, r2 = 0.49).
+Site was a strong factor explaining community composition, with significant clustering in epilimnia (p = 0.001, r2 = 0.34) and hypolimnia (p = 0.001, r2 = 0.49) (Table S2).
+Date and mean water temperature did not describe the observed clustering as well as lake or mixing regime (Figure S5, a-f).
+Because principle coordinates analysis can be susceptible to artifacts, we also performed a comparison of beta diversity between sites using a Bray-Curtis dissimilarity distance matrix without ordination; the same results were obtained (Figure S5, g-h).
+These findings demonstrate that thermal layer, lake, and mixing frequency are associated with changes in bacterial community composition.

 Variability and dispersion

-While community composition was distinct by layer, lake, and mixing regime, there was still variability in community composition over time.
-Each year in each lake had a significantly different community composition, indicating interannual variability in the community composition (Figure 3a-c, Figure S5).
-We found no evidence of repeating seasonal trends during the stratified summer months in these lakes.
-Likewise, we examined the abundance trends of the most abundant individual OTUs and they did not seem to repeat each year, even when abundances in each year were normalized using z-scores (Figure S6).
+While OTU-based community composition was distinct by layer, lake, and mixing regime, there was still variability over time.
+We used weighted UniFrac distance to quantify variability in beta diversity between samples within the same site and year.
+Each year in each lake had a significantly different community composition, indicating interannual variability in the community composition (Figure 3a-c, Figure S4, i-k, Table S2).
+As multiple environmental variables changed in each year of sampling, it is not clear which (if any) could explain the observed annual shifts in community composition.
+We found no evidence of repeating seasonal trends during the stratified summer months in these lakes in time decay plots using weighted UniFrac distance.
+Likewise, we examined trends in the most abundant individual OTUs and did not observed repeatable annual trends, even when abundances in each year were normalized using z-scores (Figure S6).

-Varibility can also be assessed by measuring the dispersion of groups in PCoA.
-Dispersion is the distance of each point from the centroid of a group on an ordination plot.
-This analysis showed that layers had significantly different degrees of dispersion in two of the dimictic lakes (Trout Bog and South Sparkling Bog) and a meromictic lake (Mary Lake) (Figure 3d).
-Two outliers in Mary Lake were removed; these dates showed different community compositions dominated by few taxa, possibily the result of a bloom event.
-Dispersion was not significantly different in the polymictic lakes, dimictic North Sparkling Bog, and meromictic Hell’s Kitchen.
-Increased sampling may reveal significant dispersion in these lakes.
-When dispersion between layers was significant, the epilimnion was on average more dispersed than the hypolimnion, indicating higher variability.
-This is consistent with our previously published results, and confirms that epilimnia are more variable than hypolimnia.
+Varibility can also be assessed by measuring the beta diversity within a single site.
+We measured pairwise weighted UniFrac distance between samples in each each lake-layer (Figure 3d).
+This analysis showed that layers had significantly different levels of beta diversity within a single site for West Sparkling Bog, North Sparkling Bog, Trout Bog, South Sparkling Bog, and Mary Lake, as determined using a Wilcoxon signed rank test with a Bonferroni correction for multiple pairwise comparisons.
+Within-site beta diversity was not significantly different in Crystal Bog, Forestry Bog, and Hell’s Kitchen.
+Mean pairwise UniFrac distance was lower in the epilimnion than the hypolimnion in the West and North Sparkling Bogs, but higher in the other three significant sites.
+Performing the same analysis on a single year of data with approximately even numbers of samples from each site showed the same trends.
+This shows that the amount of variability in the bacterial community differs by site as well as by year.

 The core community of bog lakes